Stape

 Select a sub-account you want to install the app on.

-Integration methods: CAPI Gateway, Signals Gateway or server GTM
+Integration methods: CAPI Gateway, Signals Gateway, server GTM or Customer Match

 Integration method depends on your tracking setup and goals, and/or on current experience with Stape.